RafaFT/100-days-of-code/r3-log.md

 Worked on a big DRY refactor on the repository package.
 Moved both in-memory repository implementations to the same file and made both implementation tests work on the same input and define single test functions that make use of sub-testing and sub-benchmarking for each implementation.

+### R3D9 - 2023/01/16

+I'm back! =)

+Started working on a refactor/fix on date limits.

+At both entity and usecase levels, workdays should be considered between [1994-01-01, 2079-01-01) (inclusive and exclusive).

+The difference between the two layers is that at entity, the upper limit (2079-01-01) should be invalid and considered out of bounds.
+But at usecase, it makes sense to accept it, as it makes it easier to ask for workdays range.
+For example, for determining the workdays of December of 2078, it's easier to provide (2078-12-01, 2079-01-01), than (2078-12-01, 2079-12-31).